Frequently Asked Questions

 When did the Musculoskeletal Radiology Fellowship open?

 The program received accreditation from the Accreditation Council for Graduate Medical Education (ACGME) in the fall of 2008 and accepted its first fellow in July 2009.

 The ACGME assesses the educational quality of graduate medical education programs in each medical specialty.
 This assessment provides licensing agencies, credentialing agencies, funding agencies and the public with a measure of approval that physicians have undergone training in graduate medical education programs that meet or exceed established standards.
 Completion of training in an ACGME-accredited program is required for a California medical license.

 What is the length of the program?

-Does the program participate in the National Residency Matching Program (NRMP)?
+Does the program participate in the National Resident Matching Program (NRMP)?